Search continues for the missing after landslide leaves 3 dead in Alaska fishing community

 Rescue crews found the body of a girl in an initial search Monday night and the bodies of two adults late Tuesday in the island community, located about 155 miles (250 kilometers) south of Juneau.

 Searchers again Wednesday were using a trained dog and heat-sensing drones to search for two children and one adult still unaccounted for.
-The Coast Guard and other vessels were scouring the waterfront littered with rocks, trees and mud from the slide.
+U.S. Coast Guard and other vessels were scouring the waterfront littered with rocks, trees and mud.

 Community residents wishing to help the search were welcomed Wednesday.
 “There is always a need for volunteer support when responding to a disaster,” Alaska State Troopers spokesperson Austin McDaniel said in an email to The Associated Press.